 Nā Honua Mauli Ola: Hawai'i Guidelines for Culturally Healthy and Responsive Learning Environments was first published in 2002 to serve Hawaiian learners of all ages while also contributing to the improvement of education for all children in Hawai'i's public and private school systems.
 What emerged was a set of cultural guidelines that has been widely endorsed by local, national and international educational organizations.
+The First Edition includes a set of sixteen Hawaiian cultural guidelines with support strategies to assist - learners, educators, families, schools and institutions, and communities - with a way to examine and attend to the educational and cultural well-being of all its learners.

-The intention in approaching the 2014 Second Edition was to build upon the earlier work with a broad spectrum of writers from communities across the state that included educators, language and cultural practitioners from each of the neighboring islands and across three generations.
+The intention in approaching the Third Edition was to build upon the earlier work with a broad spectrum of writers from communities across the state that included educators, language and cultural practitioners from each of the neighboring islands and across three generations.
 The writing committee included thirty-two members from the original Nā Honua Mauli Ola writing team and additional expertise that included kūpuna, teachers (preschool to 12th grade), administrators, teacher education, curriculum and program development specialists, education policy advocates and researchers from multiple settings serving Native Hawaiian learners.
-Through meetings conducted over a four-month period, the community group revisited and reshaped the original set of cultural pathways to reflect the inclusion of a growing number of voices into the field of Hawaiian education.